pigmonkey/goesimage/README.md

                     medium (5424x5424, default),
                     large (1808x1808),
                     xlarge (10848x10848)
-        -h      display usage
+        -o      output the filename of the image but do not set it as the background -h      display usage

 GOESImage supports full disk, true color images from either [GOES-West][3] (currently provided by [GOES-17][4]) or [GOES-East][5] (currently provided by [GOES-16][6]).
 At night the images are colored multispectral infrared.